lisamcq/lisamcq/README.md

 - ⚡ Fun fact: ...
 -->

 I am a statistician with a MSc in Statistics from Simon Fraser University in Vancouver, Canada.
 I am passionate about using statistics to solve health science problems, and currently I work as a Biostatistician in the field of clinical trials.
-On my Github you can find the text of my Master's thesis and the code I used for my thesis simulation study, plus other projects including some of my recent exploits into the field of data science (coming soon!).
+On my Github you can find examples of my work in statistics and data science.

 Find me on LinkedIn at www.linkedin.com/in/lisamcquarrie